-- None the certificates are not archived. - Internal the certificates are archived in the MyID database. - Certificate Lifetime the life in days of the certificate.
+- None the certificates are not archived. - Internal the certificates are archived in the MyID database. - Secure Vault if you have MyID SecureVault installed, you can select Secure Vault to archive the keys in the MyID SecureVault database.
+For more information, see the MyID SecureVault section in the Administration Guide. - Certificate Lifetime the life in days of the certificate.
 You can request a certificate from one day up to the maximum imposed by the CA. For example, type 365 to request one-year certificates.